 - Sales Kit

 If the CEO involves himself in the wrong aspects of Sales Function, it is bound to create trouble for him.

 Sales is the revenue delivery arm of management.
-It is a speciality function of management which should always be handled by a specialist.
-You do not allow a General practitioner to facilitate delivery of your child, isnt it?
-You will always trust in a trained gynaecologist for the same!
+It is a specialty function of management which should always be handled by a specialist.
+You do not allow a General practitioner to facilitate delivery of your child, isn’t it?
+You will always trust in a trained gynecologist for the same!